LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L3/point-in-polygon.rst

     # Does the line intersect with itself?
     line_a.intersects(line_a)

 Point in Polygon using Geopandas
 --------------------------------

-Next we will do a practical example where we check which of the addresses from `previous tutorial <https://automating-gis-processes.github.io/2017/lessons/L3/geocoding.html>`__ are located in Southern district of Helsinki.
-Let's start by `downloading a KML-file <../../_static/data/L3/PKS_suuralue.kml>`__ that has the Polygons for districts of Helsinki Region (data openly available from `Helsinki Region Infoshare <http://www.hri.fi/fi/dataset/paakaupunkiseudun-aluejakokartat>`__).
+Next we will do a practical example where we check which of the addresses from `a prepared addresses shapefile addresses.shp <../../_static/data/L3/addresses.zip>`_ are located in Southern district of Helsinki, by cross-checking with a polygon from `a KML-file <../../_static/data/L3/PKS_suuralue.kml>`_ .
+The Polygons is for districts of Helsinki Region (data openly available from `Helsinki Region Infoshare <http://www.hri.fi/fi/dataset/paakaupunkiseudun-aluejakokartat>`_).

-- Let's start by reading the addresses from the Shapefile that we saved earlier.
+- Let's start by reading the addresses from the Shapefile.

 .. code:: python

    import geopandas as gpd
-   fp = "/home/geo/addresses.shp"
+   fp = r"Data\addresses.shp"
    data = gpd.read_file(fp)

 .. ipython:: python